 In accordance with regulation 12(4) of the ECNSR, changes may be imposed by the MCA to RIOs, in order to give effect to the obligations imposed under the ECNSR.
-The MCA may also specify the precise information to be made available, the level of detail required, and the manner of publication.
+In this regard, the MCA may also specify the precise information to be made available, the level of detail required, and the manner of publication.

-4.4.4 Accounting separation
+4.5.4 Accounting separation